PIM1001 - Introduction: overview

 Rents from properties outside the UK are returned as foreign income and not as UK property income (PIM4700 onwards).

-From 2017-18, restrictions on relief for mortgage and other loan interest for income tax purposes have come into force (PIM2050 onwards)
+From 6 April there has been a restriction on relief for residential mortgage and other loan interest for income tax purposes (PIM2050 onwards).
+The changes were phased in from April 2017.

 For 2005-06 onwards the main IT rules for taxing property income have been brought together in Part 3 of ITTOIA05.